GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 TIP: Filter for cards that are Groomed Final before starting a review and exclude cards assigned to yourself.

+TIP: Should have enough work to keep yourself busy for the next two weeks.
+Keeping in mind the current In Progress/Waiting/Blocked cards, any upcoming leave and pre-allocated work.

 TIP: As you are reviewing teammate's cards; make comments directly in the card; but you may also ask simple questions for the sake of clarity.
 (That's why we're doing this together as a group!)

 ### Grooming